 Germany vs the UK: Quality of life

 The United Kingdom is a world-renowned destination for international students, workers, and entrepreneurs.
-It’s home to the world’s best universities is Europe’s second-largest economy with large, international corporations.
+It’s home to the world’s best universities and is Europe’s second-largest economy with large, international corporations.

 Furthermore, the capital London is also one of the largest financial markets in the world.
 Therefore, the UK offers a large specter of opportunities for international students and educated specialists such as doctors, dentists, IT specialists, bankers, engineers, and scientists.